premium-data-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it searches FDA recalls, safety alerts, and enforcement actions.
-Specifies scope across drugs, food, and devices.
-Distinct from sibling tools which involve product prices, business registration, Amazon products, and government contracts.
+The description clearly states the tool searches FDA product recalls, safety alerts, and enforcement actions across drugs, food, and devices.
+This is a specific verb+resource combination and is distinct from sibling tools which focus on prices, business registration, Amazon products, and government contracts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.